-"disaffirm or repudiate any contract" the Companies entered into prior to conservatorship when "the conservator determines" the "performance" of such contracts "to be burdensome" to the Companies.
+127. As discussed above, the Recovery Act grants the Agency the authority to "disaffirm or repudiate any contract" the Companies entered into prior to conservatorship when

+"the conservator determines" the "performance" of such contracts "to be burdensome" to the Companies.
 But such repudiation must occur "within a reasonable period following" the Agency's appointment as conservator. §§ 4617(d)(1) & (2).
-The Agency failed to repudiate the stockholder contracts (Certificates of Designation) held by 683 Capital and other Junior Preferred stockholders "within a reasonable period" following the September 6, 2008 appointment of the Agency as conservator.
-Instead, the Agency extinguished 683 Capital's rights as a Junior Preferred stockholder only in August 2012 by entering into the Sweep Amendment.
+The Agency failed to repudiate the stockholder contracts (Certificates of Designation) held by Plaintiffs and other Junior Preferred stockholders "within a reasonable period" following the September 6, 2008 appointment of the Agency as conservator.
+Instead, the Agency extinguished Plaintiffs' rights as Junior Preferred stockholders only in August 2012 by entering into the Sweep Amendment.
 The Sweep Amendment is unlawful for this additional reason.